 In Warsaw, Juliusz Osterwa began working with the Polski Theatre.
 He directed Calderon’s The Constant Prince (he based the adaptation on Juliusz Słowacki’s free translation) and played the main part of Don Fernando himself.
 A critic called Jan Lorentowicz stated after the premiere that it was ‘another attempt to create in Warsaw a more lively and more serious atmosphere in the theatre’.
 The play also marked the beginning of Arnold Szyfman’s second tenure as the head of Polski Theatre.

-Theatre historian Józef Szczublewski writes:
+The theatre historian Józef Szczublewski writes:

-The Constant Prince that Osterwa brings us is a prisoner, who full of dedication defends a Christian city from being taken over by Muslims.
+The Constant Prince that Osterwa brings us is a prisoner who, full of dedication, defends a Christian city from being taken over by Muslims.
 While doing so, he exhibits the most noble traits of the human spirit: a willingness to make sacrifices, dedication, love, steadfastness.

 On stages big & small – debuts & comebacks

-Another big event was the comeback of Warsaw Operetta’s prima donna Lucyna Messal.
-The singer had spent the war in Russia and her first concert after the hiatus took place three days after 11th November.
+Another big event was the comeback of Warsaw Operetta’s prima donna, Lucyna Messal.
+The singer had spent the war in Russia, and her first concert after the hiatus took place three days after 11th November.
 The Warsaw audience greeted her with thunderous applause and welcomed her with great excitement.

 The national euphoria and patriotic sentiments influenced the repertoires of all sorts of cabarets and smaller theatres.
 On 12th November, the Mirage Theatre staged a revue entitled Vivat Wolność!
 (Hurrah, Freedom!).
 Its final song, written by Andrzej Włast, was a thank you to the countries of the Triple Entente.